Updated June 23, 2023

 import tkinter as tk parent = tk.Tk() height1 = parent.winfo_screenheight()

 Some points to remember while using these methods;

 - The geometry method takes only one parameter as input for the window size.

 - The minsize method takes two parameters that specify the width and height of the window.

 Lets us discuss the examples of Tkinter Window Size.

 Example #1: Using Geometry Method

-In this example we are using geometry method to assig size to our window in Tkinter after that we are attaching button widget on it.
+In this example, we use the geometry method to assign a size to our window in Tkinter.
+After that, we attach a button widget to it.

 from tkinter import * def showval(): print (sli1.get()) parent = Tk() #geometry method called here parent.geometry("500x500") #button creation button = Button(parent, text = 'Click me !!', bg='yellow', fg = 'blue', height = 5, width = 10) button.pack() #initiizing window mainloop()